tipeJ/JavaProjectRTS/laboratoryproject/README.md

 # TCP/UDP communication demo project for RTS

 ## Fetching
-Download via web ui, or clone via command line: "git clone https://github.com/tipeJ/JavaProjectRTS" The project is located in the "laboratoryproject" subfolder
+Download the parent repository through web ui, or clone via command line: "git clone https://github.com/tipeJ/JavaProjectRTS" The project is located in the "laboratoryproject" subfolder, the folder of this README file

 ## Running